 HOW ARE JUDGES SELECTED?

 Election Judges represent the two major political parties.
 Individuals must declare a party (Democrat or Republican) in order to become a judge.
-The party which cast the highest average number of votes at the most recent three gubernatorial elections in the each precinct, shall be represented by three judges.
-The party which cast the second highest number of votes at the three most recent gubernatorial elections in each precinct shall be represented by two judges.
+The party which cast the highest average of votes, at the most recent, three gubernatorial elections in the precinct shall be represented by three judges; the party which casts the second highest number of votes, at the most recent, three gubernatorial elections in the precinct shall be represented by two judges.